Anirvan-Krishna/Semantic-Segmentation-to-Color-Image-Conversion/README.md

 | ![Input Image](https://i.imgur.com/9gkAMYy.png) | ![Output Image](https://i.imgur.com/d8av3qM.png) |

 This is the result for 150 epochs of training for the model.
 The model produces better results as it is trained for longer

+## Acknowledement
+This project utilizes the Pix2Pix architecture developed by Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, and Alexei A. Efros from UC Berkeley.
+We acknowledge and appreciate their groundbreaking work on image-to-image translation using conditional adversarial networks.
+For more details about Pix2Pix, please refer to their paper: [Image-to-Image Translation with Conditional Adversarial Networks](https://arxiv.org/abs/1611.07004) by Isola, P., Zhu, J. Y., Zhou, T., & Efros, A. A.